Last updated on January 5th, 2021

 Mid-range place to stay in Jeju City: Lotte City Hotel

-For a luxurious yet affordable stay in Jeju City, Lotte City Hotel is just what you’re looking for!
-The large rooms paired with its modern style make Lotte City Hotel one of the best places to stay in Jeju City (well, that, and its perfect location).
+The large rooms, paired with its modern style, make Lotte City Hotel one of the best places to stay in Jeju City (well, that, and its perfect location).

 This popular hotel is situated in the city center, so you’ll be in the hustle and bustle, surrounded by restaurants, shops, and top attractions.

-It’s the ideal place to stay in Jeju City for families and couples thanks to its gorgeous rooftop pool, relaxing atmosphere, and sprawling city views.
+It’s the ideal place to stay in Jeju City for families and couples, thanks to its gorgeous rooftop pool, relaxing atmosphere, and sprawling city views.

-Budget accommodation in Jeju City: Jeju December Hotel
+Budget accommodation in Jeju City: MIR GUESTHOUSE

 Staying here means you’ll be close to all the action as there are cafes and shops nearby and it’s just a 2-minute walk to the bus stop.
-The airport is also just 15 minutes away.
+The airport is also just 10 minutes away.

-South of Jeju Island and two hours’ drive from Jeju City, lies the coastal village of Seogwipo.
 If you’re struggling to decide where to stay in Jeju, look no further than this spot!

-It’s the second biggest city in Jeju and a tourist hub with lots to see and do in the area.
-Because of its central location, you can stay in Seogwipo and easily visit the east and west of Jeju Island as it’s well-connected via public bus.
+Because of its central location, you can stay in Seogwipo and easily visit the east and west of the Island as it’s well-connected via public bus.

 Seogwipo City is a favorite amongst backpackers thanks to the chilled vibe and welcoming atmosphere and the city offers plenty of budget accommodation options.
+It’s the best area to stay in Jeju (in my opinion).

-Stay in Seogwipo if… you’re using public transport and you don’t want to be too far from all the action.
+Stay in Seogwipo if… you’re using public transport, and you don’t want to be too far from all the action.

 Things to do in Seogwipo